allen-garvey/wasm-dither-example/README.md

 ## Getting Started

-* Make sure `-L--no-warn-search-mismatch` is removed or commented out in `/etc/ldc2.conf `in the ldc2 binary directory
 * Run `./build`
 * If you have any of the optional dependencies, follow the instructions in the relevant section.
 Otherwise, you will need a local web server setup to serve files from the `docs` directory in this repository.